 Enter the SSID (Service Set Identifier).
 The SSID is the name of your wireless network.
 Create a name using up to 32 characters.
 The SSID is case-sensitive.

 Select the level of security for your wireless network:

-- Best WPA2 only Authentication
+- Best WPA2 Authentication

-- Good WPA2 or WPA Authentication
+- Better WPA Authentication

+- Good WEP Encryption

 - None No security